GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-on-device/README.md

 # On-device AI with Gemini Nano

-This sample demonstrates how to use the built-in Chrome Prompt API.
+This sample demonstrates how to use the experimental Gemini Nano API in Chrome.
+To learn more about the API and how to sign-up for the preview, head over to [Built-in AI on developer.chrome.com](https://developer.chrome.com/docs/ai/built-in).

 ## Overview

-The extension provides a chat interface for the built-in Chrome prompt API.
-To learn more about the API and how to sign-up for the preview, head over to [Built-in AI on developer.chrome.com](https://developer.chrome.com/docs/ai/built-in).
+The extension provides a chat interface using the prompt API with Chrome's built-in Gemini Nano model.

 ## Running this extension